ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/developer-intermediate/deploy-app.md

     !!! warning

-        **Warning:** If you are developing on a shared education cluster, you need to make it easy to identify your app.
+        -  If you are developing on a shared education cluster, you need to make it easy to identify your app.
 Please suffix the app name with your initials `{app name}-{your initials}` (e.g.
         `stockbffnode-mjp`) and use the **Git Organization** for the shared environment.

-        **Warning:** Your browser needs to be logged in to your GitHub account for a template to work.
+        - Your browser needs to be logged in to your GitHub account for a template to work.
 If the link from the tile displays the GitHub 404 page, log in and reload the page.